Public Diplomacy

 Step 4.
 Categorizing communication across sovereign jurisdictions

 International relations and diplomacy are frequently used interchangeably; however, they refer to different concepts.
-International relations is wider and involves interaction between actors from different sovereign polities.
+International relations is wider and involves interaction between actors from different sovereign political entities.
 Within international relations, only communication originating from diplomats (duly accredited representatives) can be considered diplomacy.
 Using Harold Lasswell's model of communication, diplomacy is determined exclusively by the communicator.

 Whereas diplomacy is determined by the communicator, public diplomacy is determined by a combination of communicator (diplomat under jurisdiction A) and audience (private person under jurisdiction B).